cascadiajs/2018.cascadiajs.com/src/markdown/seattle-guide.md

 ---
 title: "Guide to Seattle"
 ---
+CascadiaJS isn&apos;nt just happening at the Amazon Meeting Center, we&apos;re putting together awesome events all over Seattle.
+So if you&apos;re not sure how to get to Living Computers, or you&apos;re wondering what good restaurants are nearby Cinerama, our Seattle guide will have you covered.

 Quick Links: [Map](#map) • [Directions](#directions) • [Places to Eat](#places-to-eat) • [Things to Do](#things-to-do)

 <h2 id="map">Map of Seattle</h2>